IBM SWOT Analysis & Recommendations

 4. High economies of scale

-IBM’s Weaknesses (Internal Strategic Factors)
+IBM’s Weaknesses (Internal Factors)

-1. Imitable products
+1. Imitable nature of some products or their characteristics

-2. Shrinking product mix
+2. Limited product mix

-3. Low degree of diversification
+3. Low degree of business diversification

-Opportunities for IBM (External Strategic Factors)
+Opportunities (External Factors)

 1. Business diversification in various industries